-5.3.9 Implementation measures
+5.3.8 Implementation measures

-The approaches described above are intended to decrease the government spectrum management organisation's workload without necessarily decreasing the spectrum manager's level of authority.
+The approaches described above are intended to decrease the national spectrum manager's workload without necessarily decreasing the spectrum manager's level of authority.
 They also take advantage of the expertise of the spectrum users and service providers.
-However, the measures that are required to implement these approaches depend on the level of authority that is granted to groups outside the government spectrum management, some legal authorisation may be required to implement any of these approaches.
-Actual delegation of government authority, for example licensing authority, to groups outside the government support in conjunction will require additional legal provisions.
-As these approaches deal with spectrum management support in conjunction with the national spectrum management authority, as opposed to national government operation of radio services, implementation of these approaches are legal or administrative.
-Others may involve shifts in the types of skills maintained by the government spectrum management organisation.
-Developing private sector support for the government spectrum management organisation of national phone companies.
+However, the measures that are required to implement these approaches depend on the level of authority that is granted to groups outside the national spectrum manager.
+Because most administrations have used traditional centralised approaches to spectrum management, some legal authorisation may be required to implement any of these approaches.
+Actual delegation of government authority, for example licensing authority, to groups outside the national spectrum manager will require additional legal provisions.
+As these approaches deal with spectrum management support in conjunction with the national spectrum management authority, as opposed to national government operation of radio services, implementation of these approaches requires no changes to the national industrial infrastructure.
+Many of the significant changes to national processes are legal or administrative.
+Others may involve shifts in the types of skills maintained by the national spectrum manager.
+Developing private sector support for the national spectrum manager can be accomplished regardless of the national position with regard to privatization of national phone companies.
 Separation of the national spectrum management role from that of a government run telecommunications operator is not dealt with in this text.